-- Remove any external devices attached to the computer and store them in a safe place.
-Remove any cables attached to installed PC Cards, and remove any extended PC Cards.
-See "Using Cards" on page 69. - Fully charge the main battery and any spare batteries that you plan to carry with you. - Shut down the computer. - Disconnect the AC adapter.

-• NOTICE: When the display is closed, extraneous items on the keyboard or palm rest could damage the display.

-- Remove any extraneous items, such as paper clips, pens, and paper, from the keyboard and palm rest and close the display. - Use the optional Dell[TM] carrying case to pack the computer and its accessories together safely. - Avoid packing the computer with items such as shaving cream, colognes, perfumes, or food.
+- Remove any external devices attached to the computer and store them in a ٠ safe place. - Fully charge the main battery and any spare batteries that you plan to carry with you. - Shut down the computer. • - Disconnect the AC adapter. - NOTICE: When the display is closed, extraneous items on the keyboard or palm rest could damage the display. - Remove any extraneous items, such as paper clips, pens, and paper, from the keyboard and palm rest and close the display. - Use the optional Dell carrying case to pack the computer and its accessories together safely. - Avoid packing the computer with items such as shaving cream, colognes, perfumes, or food.